isnbh0/kubernetes-the-hard-way-aws/README.md

 # About

-This is a fork of awesome [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower and is geared towards using it on AWS.
-Also thanks to [@slawekzachcial](https://github.com/slawekzachcial) for his [work](https://github.com/slawekzachcial/kubernetes-the-hard-way-aws) that made this easier.
+This is a fork of the awesome [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower and is geared towards using it on AWS.
+Also thanks to [@slawekzachcial](https://github.com/slawekzachcial) for his [work](https://github.com/slawekzachcial/kubernetes-the-hard-way-aws) that made this easier, and further thanks to [@prabhatsharma](https://github.com/prabhatsharma) for his [work](https://github.com/prabhatsharma/kubernetes-the-hard-way-aws) that made this even easier.
+(Yes, this is a fork of a fork of a fork.)

-There are currently no tool upgrades as compared to the original.

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way (AWS 2024-08)

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), [AWS Elastic Container Service for Kubernetes](https://aws.amazon.com/eks/) or the [Getting Started Guides](https://kubernetes.io/docs/setup).